tmusula/Phase-3-Project-Churn-Prediction/README.md

 Usage data includes daytime calls, evening calls, nighttime calls, and international calls and customer service data includes customer service calls, and customer support interactions.

 ## 3. Data Cleaning
+Data Cleaning is necessary to prepare the data for analysis and modeling.
+The data cleaning actions taken include;
+- Removed duplicates and missing values (no duplicates or missing data)
+- Dropped irrelevant columns (e.g., phone number, area code).
+- Converted categorical variables to numeric (e.g., international plan: Yes = 1, No = 0).
+- Addressed class imbalance with SMOTE.
+The outcome of the cleaning exercise was a clean data set with 18 features.

 ## 4. Exploratory Data Analysis (EDA)